When the Body Suddenly Feels Heavy: The Reality of Feeling Sleepy After Sex

 The Hidden Workout Behind Intimacy: Why Muscles Tremble and Limbs Feel Heavy

 Your body worked.
-And after work, there is fatigue.
+And after work, fatigue is not failure—it’s evidence of participation.

 Emotional Vulnerability and Feeling Drained After Sex: Why Intimacy Takes More Than Touch